breakthenet/HackMe-Social-Engineering-Challenges/README.md

 [Challenge 3](https://github.com/breakthenet/HackMe-Social-Engineering-Challenges/blob/master/challenges/challenge_3.md): Spoof an email with booby-trapped attachment that opens a reverse shell session.

-[Challenge 4](https://github.com/breakthenet/HackMe-Social-Engineering-Challenges/blob/master/challenges/challenge_4.md): Spoof an SMS, ask person to set password to something.
-[TO BE WRITTEN]
+[Optional: Challenge 4](https://github.com/breakthenet/HackMe-Social-Engineering-Challenges/blob/master/challenges/challenge_4.md): Spoof an SMS (using a paid service), asking person to change a password on something as their boss.

-[Challenge 5](https://github.com/breakthenet/HackMe-Social-Engineering-Challenges/blob/master/challenges/challenge_5.md): Spoof a phone call's caller ID (using spoofcard), use to retrieve voicemail [TO BE WRITTEN]
+[Optional: Challenge 5](https://github.com/breakthenet/HackMe-Social-Engineering-Challenges/blob/master/challenges/challenge_5.md): Spoof a phone call's caller ID (using spoofcard.com), use to retrieve voicemail [TO BE WRITTEN]

 ----------------------